EDUCBA

 Risk Premium

-Analysts have regard to both methods but has a bias towards the forecast method of estimating the market risk premium (in line with market practice). ‘s Equity Research department should be able to provide you with estimates of the appropriate forecast market risk premium in the appropriate country.
-Forecast premia allow a better match between a future market view and the forward-looking nature of relevant investment decisions analysed in a DCF.
-Moreover, forward estimates better take into account changes between historical and future markets.
-For instance, today’s equity markets are characterised by better information, faster and broad dissemination of relevant facts, larger and more sophisticated investors, and are bigger and more liquid than in the past.
+Analysts regard both methods but have a bias towards the forecast method of estimating the market risk premium (in line with market practice).
+The Equity Research department should provide estimates of the appropriate forecast market risk premium in the appropriate country.
+Forecast premia allow a better match between a future market view and the forward-looking nature of relevant investment decisions analyzed in a DCF.
+Moreover, forward estimates better consider changes between historical and future markets.
+For instance, today’s equity markets are characterized by better information, faster and broad dissemination of relevant facts, larger and more sophisticated investors, and are bigger and more liquid than in the past.
 Furthermore, in today’s low inflation environment, it is widely perceived that the risks associated with holding equity have ceteris paribus lessened.
 Thus, historical premia are less useful as indicators of future performance than future premia projections.

 Step 11 – Calculate Cost of Equity & WACC